dervish666/win7migration/README.md

     CheckInstalled.ps1
         This will check if the essential software is a) installed and b) running.

-    CheckRemoteComputers.ps1
-        The idea behind this is to check all the computers in the list ADPCList.txt so we can see what is installed on the already built machines.
-At the moment it isn't working as I would like.

     defaults.txt
         This is for your list of default values for things like the backup destination, it also includes the default answers so the scipt can be run unattended.